Ajiththika/AI-Analyzer/README.md

-# Expenova - Professional Financial Insights Platform
+# AI Expense Analyzer - Professional Financial Insights Platform

 ## Project Overview
-The **Expenova** is a professional, responsive web application designed to help users track their expenses, analyze spending trends, and receive personalized financial advice through an AI-powered chat interface.
+The **AI ExpenseAnalyzer** is a professional, responsive web application designed to help users track their expenses, analyze spending trends, and receive personalized financial advice through an AI-powered chat interface.
 Built with a focus on UI/UX excellence, it features a premium glassmorphism aesthetic, animated backgrounds, dark/light mode toggle, and intuitive interactions.

 ---